Condensed matter physics: Modern many-body physics

 The study of phase transitions and the critical behavior of observables, termed critical phenomena, was a major field of interest in the 1960s.
 Leo Kadanoff, Benjamin Widom and Michael Fisher developed the ideas of critical exponents and widom scaling.
 These ideas were unified by Kenneth G. Wilson in 1972, under the formalism of the renormalization group in the context of quantum field theory.

 The quantum Hall effect was discovered by Klaus von Klitzing, Dorda and Pepper in 1980 when they observed the Hall conductance to be integer multiples of a fundamental constant $e^2/h$.(see figure) The effect was observed to be independent of parameters such as system size and impurities.
 In 1981, theorist Robert Laughlin proposed a theory explaining the unanticipated precision of the integral plateau.
 It also implied that the Hall conductance is proportional to a topological invariant, called Chern number, whose relevance for the band structure of solids was formulated by David J. Thouless and collaborators.
 Shortly after, in 1982, Horst Störmer and Daniel Tsui observed the fractional quantum Hall effect where the conductance was now a rational multiple of the constant $e^2/h$.
 Laughlin, in 1983, realized that this was a consequence of quasiparticle interaction in the Hall states and formulated a variational method solution, named the Laughlin wavefunction.
 The study of topological properties of the fractional Hall effect remains an active field of research.
 Decades later, the aforementioned topological band theory advanced by David J. Thouless and collaborators was further expanded leading to the discovery of topological insulators.

-In 1986, Karl Müller and Johannes Bednorz discovered the first high temperature superconductor, La_{2-x}Ba_{x}CuO_{4}, which is superconducting at temperatures as high as 39 kelvin.
-It was realized that the high temperature superconductors are examples of strongly correlated materials where the electron–electron interactions play an important role.
+In 1986, Karl Müller and Johannes Bednorz discovered the first high temperature superconductor, La_{2-x}Ba_{x}CuO_{4}, which is superconducting at temperatures as high as 39 K. It was realized that the high temperature superconductors are examples of strongly correlated materials where the electron–electron interactions play an important role.
 A satisfactory theoretical description of high-temperature superconductors is still not known and the field of strongly correlated materials continues to be an active research topic.

 In 2012, several groups released preprints which suggest that samarium hexaboride has the properties of a topological insulator in accord with the earlier theoretical predictions.
 Since samarium hexaboride is an established Kondo insulator, i.e. a strongly correlated electron material, it is expected that the existence of a topological Dirac surface state in this material would lead to a topological insulator with strong electronic correlations.